 Pickle the monster has lots of worries.
 A Little Monster’s Guide to Mindfulness (by Emily Snape) follows along as Pickle learns about mindfulness and practises different mindfulness techniques.
 Simple, but very effective and beautifully illustrated.
 For children who are nervous rather than worriers, take a look at A Little Monster’s Guide to Positivity too.
 (4yrs+)

 Find Your Calm by Gabi Garcia is a wonderful way to introduce mindfulness to slightly older children and encourage them to start practising some simple techniques for easing anxiety.
 It is a really empowering book to read as a parent because it lights the way for talking to your child calmly and effectively about their anxiety and what they can do when they feel panicked or overwhelmed.
 The exercises slip neatly into the narrative and help children understand the physical side of anxiety and how they can calm themselves.
 (5-10yrs)

 Despite the slightly flippant-sounding title, Don’t Worry, Be Happy by Poppy O’Neill is a comprehensive and practical guide for 7-11 year-olds on overcoming anxiety.
 It uses cognitive behavioural techniques delivered through engaging activities and interspersed with tips and inspirational statements.
-It’s an activity book rather than a story book so you might find it more useful to start with one of the other books to introduce the ideas and then move onto this one when your child is ready and willing.
+It’s an activity book so your child needs to be ready and willing to engage with it.
 (7-11 yrs)

 *This is not a sponsored post – these are all books to help children with anxiety that I have personally chosen to recommend.
 It does however contain affiliate links which means that if you click through from this post and buy a book, the Positive Parenting Project will receive a small commission.
 There is no additional charge to you.
 This helps us keep providing free content.
 For more info, see Disclosure Notice for more info).